 Are there other factors you consider when building the roster of your booth staffing crew?
 Please share them with us in the comments box below.

 85% of your trade show success depends on your booth staff’s performance.
-To help you multiply the results you get from your booth staffers, read the Booth Staffing Guidebook.
-Click here to request your free copy of the 48-page book filled with insightful articles, worksheets, and checklists.
+To help you multiply the results you get from your booth staffers, read the Better Booth Staffing for Greater Trade Show Results white paper.
+Click here to request your free copy.